-Health Insurance costs are expected to increase eight percent in FY 2013-14 and thereafter.
-The employee contribution for group health insurance is decreased to five percent in FY 2012-13 end eliminated as of January 2014 and thereafter.
+Health Insurance costs are expected to increase ten percent in FY 2013-14 and thereafter.
+The employee contribution for group health insurance is decreased to five percent in FY 2012-13 and thereafter.

 Emergency Contingency Reserve

 This five year plan includes the appropriate allocations to bring the Countywide Emergency Contingency Reserve back to the FY 2008-09 levels by FY 2014-15.
 In FY 2010-11, the Fire Rescue District used the balance of its Emergency Contingency Reserve to help maintain the necessary level of service throughout the Fire Rescue District (\$17 million).
 The Library System continues to carry an operating reserve of approximately \$2.5 million.